USEPA/WNTR/documentation/gis.rst

     >>> bounds = ax.axis('equal')
     >>> plt.tight_layout()
     >>> plt.savefig('intersect_landslide.png', dpi=300)

-:numref:`fig-intersect-landslide` illustrates the intersection.

 .. _fig-intersect-landslide:
 .. figure:: figures/intersect_landslide.png
    :width: 800
-   :alt: Intersection of junctions and pipes with landslide zones
+   :alt: Intersection of junctions with landslide zones in EPANET example Net1

-   Example intersection of pipes with landslide zones
+   Net1 with example landslide zones intersected with pipes.

 **By reversing the order of GeoDataFrames in the intersection function**, the pipes that intersect each landslide zone and information about